vitorqf/nlw-copa/README.md

 ## 💻 Project

-A pools application that let user create new pools on web version and search for existing pools in mobile version.
+A polls application that let user create new polls on web version and search for existing polls in mobile version.

 ## 🚦 Run